lightsofapollo/node-sync-operation/README.md

 ### Why would you... do this ?

-  - To experiment with blocking api's for integration testing ( think selenimum )
+  - To experiment with blocking api's for integration testing ( think selenium )
   - mimic sync xhr
   - break your computer